Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 1. Use the terminal or your git client to clone this repo.
 Open a terminal to the `samples/smartonfhir` folder.
 1. Login with the Azure CLI.
    - If you opt for B2C use `az login --tenant <B2CTenantDomainName> --allow-no-subscriptions`.
-   - If you opt for Microsoft Entra Id use
+   - If you opt for Microsoft Entra ID use
         ```
         az login --tenant <tenant-id>
         azd auth login --tenant-id <tenant-id>